How To Start, Grow, and Earn Money From a Travel Blog

 The most common ways to earn money through blogging are:

-- freelance work or online coaching (if you are using your blog as a platform or portfolio)
+freelance work or online coaching, speaking, etc. (if you are using your blog as a platform or portfolio)

 Affiliate Marketing for bloggers

 If you're new to blogging, I recommend starting with affiliate marketing.
 Affiliate marketing is when you link to a product or service as an affiliate, and you earn a commission of the purchase as a referral.
 You could also have a unique discount code someone can use at checkout.

 You're probably familiar with this on Instagram.
 For example, Daniel Wellington is a popular fashion brand for watches, and you'll see people promoting their discount code (and if someone purchases with their code, DW will give them a percentage of that commission).

 Some people doing this on Insta:

 One of the most memorable places 🌵 With my discount code OUTSIDEBOXX get 15% on all @danielwellington products 🙌 . . #danielwellington #travel #igtravel #traveling #traveltheworld #marrakech #morocco #cacti #cactus #sun #heat #warmth #fashion #fashionblogger #summer #globetrotter #design #dress #paradise #holiday #vacations #bestvacations #outsideboxx #mapmytrip

 A real life example would be going to a hair salon and referring your friend to the salon, and then the salon gives you a discount on your next visit.